bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ## Part 2, Rewiring the dash, or, I know how to hotwire **my** car.

 Because the car didn't come with keys -- or rather the last owner couldn't find the keys -- a new ignition switch was in order.
-The standard ignition switch for the Citicar is a Cole Hersee 9577-BX, in stock at my local O'Reilly Auto for $15.99.
+The standard ignition switch for the Citicar is a Cole Herse 9577-BX, in stock at my local O'Reilly Auto for $15.99.
 The rest of the dash electronics will remain stock, even though I doubt I'll use the charging ammeter on the passenger side of the dash.
 I'll come up with something for that.
 Also, I ordered a new lock for the rear hatch, because again, no keys.
 This was off of Amazon, a 'Disc Tumbler Cam Lock with 7/8" Cylinder'.
 An inspection behind the door card revealed the door lock will be harder to replace

 Rewiring the dash began with simply pulling out _all_ of the old wiring.
 There was nothing that could be salvaged out of that rat's nest.
 I ordered a new fuse panel (Eaton / Bussmann 15305-2-2-4) for 10 mini fuses and five SPDT relays.
 The original wiring used 10 fuses, two DPDT relays, and a blinker module, so everything should work.